Alfalfa Club: History

+In 2009, President Barack Obama spoke at the club's annual dinner, saying, "This dinner began almost one hundred years ago as a way to celebrate the birthday of General Robert E. Lee.
+If he were here with us tonight, the General would be 202 years old.
+And very confused."
+Occupy D.C. protested the 2012 banquet.

+President Donald Trump attended the dinner for the first time on January 31, 2026.
+In his speech, he joked about suing his then-nominee for the Chair of the Federal Reserve, Kevin Warsh, for lowering interest rates.
+Trump's speech, which included jokes about former senator Mitt Romney and Russian president Vladimir Putin, was reportedly poorly received by the audience.
+Many members of the second cabinet of Donald Trump and his advisors were in attendance, as well as World Economic Forum president Børge Brende and other American political figures.
+According to CNN, the Alfalfa Club's guest list that year included bipartisan figures that both supported and opposed Trump, reflecting its political diversity.

 Annual club president nomination

 One of the evening's activities includes the playful nomination of a presidential candidate by the Club's leadership.
 The candidate is then required to make a speech.
 Several such candidates became President of the United States after being nominated, including Richard Nixon in 1965 (elected in 1968), Ronald Reagan in 1974 (elected in 1980), and George W. Bush in 1998 (elected in 2000).
 In 1969, it nominated Harold Stassen.
-In 2004, the Club nominated Jack Valenti, the former president of the Motion Picture Association of America.
 Its 2000 nomination was Australian-born James Wolfensohn, constitutionally ineligible for election to the U.S. presidency.
 In 2001, the presidential nomination went to John McCain.
+In 2004, the Club nominated Jack Valenti, the former president of the Motion Picture Association.
 In 2011, Sandra Day O’Connor became the first female president of the club.
 In 2017, Michael Bloomberg was elected president of the club.
 In 2018, John Kerry was elected president.
 In 2019, Mitt Romney was elected.
 In 2020, David Rubenstein was elected.